-Arconic Inc. (“Arconic”) and its management are committed to conducting all of it operations around the globe, ethically and in compliance with all applicable laws.
+Arconic Corporation (“Arconic”) and its management are committed to conducting all of its operations around the globe, ethically and in compliance with all applicable laws.
 Our directors and management continue to believe that the way we achieve results is as important as the results themselves.
 Vigilance in complying with anti-corruption and anti-bribery laws, such as those based upon the OECD Convention and the U.S. Foreign Corrupt Practices Act (“FCPA”), is critical as we expand our global operations.
 In some of the markets in which we operate: (i) government officials frequently engage in commercial and financial activities for their benefit; (ii) corruption and related problems may be common; and (iii) legal standards and enforcement policies are evolving, but are often unclear and inconsistently applied.
 Increasing competitive pressures, both domestic and abroad, will not undermine Arconic’s commitment to ethical conduct and compliance with laws.

 This Policy applies worldwide to Arconic and all of its U.S. and international subsidiaries, affiliates, partnerships, ventures and other business associations that are effectively controlled by Arconic, directly or indirectly (“the Company”).
 It applies to all directors, officers and employees of the Company.

 The prohibitions and limitations set forth in this Policy apply to government officials and employees as well as individuals in the private sector.

 No policy can anticipate every possible situation that might arise.
 Employees are encouraged to discuss with their managers or with any member of Arconic’s Legal or Compliance Departments any question about specific facts and circumstances that may implicate provisions of this Policy.